ChemicalBond007/CLearningHistory/README.md

-hhh
+> hhh!
-U R tricked!
+> U R tricked!
-This is NOT README !
+> This is NOT A USEFUL README !